Package 'archeofrag'

 ## Not run: frag.simul.compare(g, layer.attr="layer", iter=30)

-Simulate the fragmentation of archaeological objects scattered in two stratigraphic layers
+Simulate the fragmentation of archaeological objects scattered in two spatial units

 Description

-Simulate the fragmentation of archaeological objects scattered in two stratigraphic layers (or any other kind of spatial unit).
+Simulate the fragmentation of archaeological objects scattered in two spatial units.

 Usage